 Special Education Programs and Services

-The York Region District School Board has a strong tradition of fostering an inclusive, innovative and engagement-oriented community.
-The York Region District School Board also recognizes the importance of setting high expectations and closing the gap for students with special education needs.
-As a school board, our priorities are set out in the Board of Trustees’ Multi-Year Strategic Plan.
-To achieve those priorities, the Director’s Action Plan sets out six goals that align with the strategic plan and our Board’s Mission, Vision and Values.
+To achieve the Board of Trustees’ Multi-Year Strategic Plan priorities, the Director’s Action Plan sets out six goals that align with the strategic plan and the Board’s Mission, Vision and Values.
 In alignment with the concepts in the Ministry of Education’s Learning for All, the Director’s Action Plan goals focus on raising the achievement of students who are underserved and underperforming.
 When we focus on raising the achievement and well-being of students who are underserved and underperforming, all students benefit.

 - a continuum of service delivery models responsive to pupil strengths and needs;